pippinbarr/chesses2/process/to-do.md

 - ~~Add an information window to explain any given game~~
 - ~~Make the actual info panel look better~~

-- Really would prefer the menu not to be offset left by the info button
+- ~~Really would prefer the menu not to be offset left by the info button~~

+- Wording of the info panels needs help?
+- Font size of FOG instructions on mobile?

 # ~~AI?~~